“The phantom jobs of injured workers: The WSIB’s horrific practice of deeming.” / Zaid Noorsumar (Rank and File, 2 Nov. 2017)

 The need to eliminate deeming is made more urgent by the long overdue changes to raise the minimum wage in Bill 148 (Fair Workplaces, Better Jobs Act, 2017).
 The negative impact of increased minimum wage on injured worker benefits was again emphasized by Karl Crevar (ONIWG) and David Newberry (IWC) at hearings today before the Standing Committee on Finance and Economic Affairs. ( Nov.
-2 Committee transcript to be published shortly).
+2 Committee transcript ).

 - Ontario Network of Injured Workers’ Groups.
 2017 Sep.
 11. We Demand: No Cuts Based on Phantom Jobs

 - Mojtehedzadeh, Sara.
 2016 Jul.
 21. “Injured workers routinely cut off WSIB by improper rulings: critics say decisions citing pre-existing conditions unlawfully force vulnerable workers to battle for compensation they’re entitled to.” / Sara (Toronto Star)